 Hemp-based product sales in the United States are projected to reach $1.9 billion by 2022, said Nathan Smith, a Clemson Extension economist.
 Uses for industrial hemp are immense, including using the fiber to create fabrics, handbags, denim, diapers, socks, shoes and more.

-Hemp hurds, which come from the woody inner part of the stalks, can be used to create paper, cardboard, packaging materials, building materials, mulch and more.
+Hemp hurds, which come from the woody inner part of the stalks, can be used by paper and paper core manufacturers to create paper, cardboard, packaging materials, building materials, mulch and more.
 Hemp seeds can be used in foods such as granola and bird seeds.
 Hemp oil is used to create foods such as salad oils and margarine.

 The oil also is used to produce printing inks, fuel, soap, shampoo and other personal hygiene products.
 Cannabinoids, or CBDs, are chemical compounds found in hemp plants and are used to treat some common ailments.